webitube/UnityCapture/README.md

 You can also enable this behavior on a secondary camera that is not your main game camera by setting a target texture with your desired capture output resolution.

+If you want to capture multiple cameras simultaneously you can refer to the 'UnityCaptureMultiCam' scene and the 'MultiCam' script used by it.

 ### Settings

 There are a few settings for the 'Unity Capture' behavior.

+- 'Capture Device': Set the capture device filter number (only relevant when multiple capture devices were [installed](#installation))
 - 'Resize Mode': It is suggested to leave this disabled and just let your capture target application handle the display sizing/resizing because this setting can introduce frame skipping.
 So far only a very basic linear resize is supported.
 - 'Mirror Mode': This setting should also be handled by your target application if possible and needed, but it is available.
 - 'Double Buffering': See [performance caveats](#performance-caveats) below
-- 'Enable V Sync': Overwrite the state of the application v-sync setting during capturing
+- 'Enable V Sync': Overwrite the state of the application v-sync setting on component start
-- 'Target Frame Rate': Overwrite the application target fps setting during capture
+- 'Target Frame Rate': Overwrite the application target fps setting on component start
 - 'Hide Warnings': Disable output of warning messages (but not errors)

 ### Possible errors/warnings